heiditm/heiditm.github.io/diabetes.md

 K Nearest Neighbors|	94.2308
 Logistic Regression|	91.3462

-The decision tree method shows the best accuracy to predict and clasify diabetes with the variables in our data.
+The decision tree method shows the best accuracy to predict and classify diabetes with the variables in our data.
 Support vector machines and K nearest neighbors are very similar in accuracy, falling behind decision tree.
 Logistic regression shows to be the least accurate classifier, wrongly predicting 9 patients.

 <!--